-On the 15th of May, they were then found and apprehended by some Croatian police officers while they were walking in the area of Karlovac, near road E65.
-The respondent remembers that at the moment that the police found them they were about 300 meters into the forest next to road E65.
+On the 15th of May, they were then found and apprehended by what the respondent describes as Croatian police officers while they were walking in the area of Karlovac.
+The respondent remembers that at the moment that the police found them they were about 300 meters into the forest next to the road.

 The respondent claimed that most probably some local people saw the group walking on the road and called the police on them.
 Four police officers in light blue uniforms (consistent with the uniforms worn by normal Croatian police officers) arrived at their location.
 They looked for the group but could not find them as they were hiding behind some thorns in the forest.
 These police officers then went away but returned about an hour later with a dog that then discovered the group.